-- Micro Influencers (experts in a specialist niche)
+- Micro-Influencers (experts in a specialist niche)

 How to Develop Strong Media Lists

-Research your media outlets: You need to know what the audience or readership size is, the medium (radio, online, TV, etc) and the topics covered.
+Research your media outlets: You need to know what the audience or readership size is, the medium (radio, online, TV, etc.), and the topics covered.

 Find out who your contact is: Your media list must include the best people to contact for each media outlet.
-For example, which journalist do you need to get in contact with when sending your pitch to the tech section of a local newspaper?
+For example, which journalist do you need to get in touch with when sending your pitch to the tech section of a local newspaper?

 Take note of the journalists who wrote the stories inside your target publications.
-Look at the job titles of producers, reporters and journalists.
+Look at the job titles of producers, reporters, and journalists.
 Job titles offer clues into their specific area of expertise.

 Primary Public Relations KPIs You Need To Be Measuring

-Here is a list of important KPIs:
+Here is a list of essential KPIs: